If your car has an air conditioner refrigerant leak, it can be fixed by a home DIY (do-it-yourself) backyard mechanic.

 Whichever way is used refrigerant will need to be added back into the system.

 Fixing a leaking car air conditioning system falls in the do-it-yourself category.

 Many leaks can be fixed with a can of refrigerant stop leak and a hose to add it into the system.

 For larger leaks the part will need to be replaced and refrigerant added back in.

 If you have a very hard to find leak Dye can be added into the A/C system which helps to see where it is leaking.

-There is also refrigerant leak detectors which can sniff out a leak and beep loudly as it approaches a leaking spot.
+There is also refrigerant leak detectors that can sniff out a leak and beep loudly as it approaches a leaking spot.

 Using a low-cost leak detector is the best option as they are quick and easy to use.